snakajima/SNNet/README.md

 # SNNet

-SNNet is a lightweight library that allows developers to write network client applications for iOS easiliy and efficiently.
+SNNet is a lightweight library that allows developers to write network client applications for iOS/tvOS easiliy and efficiently.

 ## Syntax